wavebeem/wavebeem.com/src/blog/2024/tidying/index.md

 ---
 date: "2024-12-21"
 title: >-
-  Tidying Up the Website Again
+  Tidying up the website again
 description: >-
   I took some free time to improve the desktop navigation on my website, and better organize information and links.
 Enjoy the screenshots.